What is a Free Trade Agreement?

 A Free Trade Agreement is a multinational treaty or pact between two or more cooperating nations to reduce trade barriers to imports and exports between them.
 Under these policies, goods and services can be purchased and sold across participating international borders with limited government tariffs, subsidies, and taxes to restrain their exchange.

-Free Trade Agreements, or FTA, are conventions to reduce barriers in trade.
-FTA’s have proven to be one of the best ways to open up foreign markets to U.S. exporters.
-They don’t only reduce barriers to U.S. exports, but they also protect U.S. interests, enhancing the rule of law in the FTA partner country.
+Free Trade Agreements have proven to be one of the most efficient ways to open up foreign markets to exporters of goods and services.
+They don’t only reduce trade barriers, but they also protect the interests of businesses, enhancing the rule of law in FTA partner countries.